SteeltoeOSS/Documentation/docs/messaging/amqp.md

-# Using Steeltoe AMQP
+# Using Steeltoe RabbitMQ

-This chapter explores the interfaces and classes that are the essential components for developing applications with Steeltoe AMQP.
+This chapter explores the interfaces and classes that are the essential components for developing applications with Steeltoe RabbitMQ.

-## AMQP Abstractions
+## Steeltoe Messaging Abstractions

-Steeltoe AMQP consists of two modules (each represented by a JAR in the distribution): `spring-amqp` and `spring-rabbit`.
+Steeltoe RabbitMQ consists of two modules (each represented by a JAR in the distribution): `spring-amqp` and `spring-rabbit`.
 The `spring-amqp` module contains the `org.springframework.amqp.core` package.
 Within that package, you can find the classes that represent the core AMQP "model".
 Our intention is to provide generic abstractions that do not rely on any particular AMQP broker implementation or client library.